ivalab/grasp_multiObject/README.md

 git clone https://github.com/ivalab/grasp_annotation_tool
 ```

 you can annotate grasps on your own data with this simple tool!
+Both dataset and annotation tool can also be found [here](https://www.dropbox.com/s/cwko0qubmqoxehb/multiObj_multiGrasp.tar.gz?dl=0)